-141 Ballistic pendulum
+248 Ballistic pendulum

 A ballistic pendulum consists of a 1.5 kg wooden block suspended at rest from a cord.
 A 0.0080 kg bullet is fired horizontally into the block.
 It embeds itself causing the block to swing upward, reaching a point 0.20 m above its lowest point.
 The idea is to use the maximum height reached by the pendulum to determine the speed of the bullet immediately before hitting the block.
 The process is illustrated at three instants.
-Let instant 1 be the moment just before the bullet hits, instant 2, the moment at which it reaches its highest point.
+Let instant 1 be the moment just before the bullet hits, instant 2, the moment just after it embeds and instant 3, the moment at which it reaches its highest point.